 If you look at the ills of many people who come into therapy one finds the disowned protest and the suppressed “no” of the child buried in the unconscious and seen in the way the body character arranges itself.
 One notices how many of these people have become “good” and they have deadened themself to their unprocessed feelings of anger, hatred and despair.

 They can only protest indirectly and passively and this is normally directed at the few “safe” people left in their lives.
 They create trouble and issues in their relationships, with friends and family, at work, and with therapists who they firstly perceive as “good” but who then quickly become “bad”.
 They tend to become more isolated as a result and trust even fewer and fewer people as a result.

 One of the key ways forward in body psychotherapy for such persons is to have their protest and in the process learn to awaken to and tolerate their feelings.
-There is no future for adults in relationship who present outwardly passive, but inwardly judge and have secret thoughts and feelings and then passive aggressively punish others.
-The anger and hatred must be directly and consciously engaged and then discharged through expression in therapy.
+There is no future for adults in relationships who present outwardly passive, but inwardly judge and have secret thoughts and feelings and then passive-aggressively punish others.
+The hatred, anger and frustration must be directly and consciously engaged and then discharged through expression in therapy.

 The writer and philosopher Thoreau wrote that most men live lives of quiet desperation.
 What he meant was that for many people they were conditioned in childhood and by schooling to be passive and “good” and the cost in doing so was to reject and disown vital energies and emotions that give us permission to go after our dreams.

 We play safe instead of playing and exploring at all.
 We observe instead of engaging.
 We are dead but still living.
 Inside us lies the repressed anger.
 Hatred and protest that was denied is like acid and creates psychosomatic illness such as depression when not dealt with over time.